Shared Work - the layoff alternative.

 Visit our Frequently Asked Questions for answers to commonly asked questions regarding the Shared Work Program.

-File a Shared Work application online through the UI Online Services on your Employer Information page.
+You can do it through UI Online Services on your Employer Information page.

 Thanks for the feedback!
 It will help us improve your experience.